hashxim/hconMD/Work_MD/SPAC - Introduction.md

 - **Traditional IPOs**
 	- Private company works with underwriter / investment banks to work out a deal and then takes the company public.
 The process can take months and under traditional IPO rules, the private company must stay quiet and refrain from promoting its shares.
-	- IPOs get derailed at last minute all the to
+	- IPOs get derailed at last minute all the time.
 - **SPAC**
 	- SPAC have big advantage in terms of promoting shares.
-They can talk about themselves and promote themselves to investors
+They can talk about themselves and promote themselves to investors.
+	- SPAC provide certainty of the deal at difficult times like pandemic.
+When markets are volatile, through traditional IPOs, private companies doesn't want to go public.